LaunchCodeEducation/lchs/src/chapters/flask-intro/validation.rst

             return render_template('form_results.html', best_pix = best_pix)

    #.
-As of December, 2020, Pixar released 23 full-length movies.
-Copy/paste
+As of December, 2020, Pixar had released 23 full-length movies.
-      the list of the titles into your code.
+      Copy/paste the list of the titles into your code.

       .. sourcecode:: python
          :lineno-start: 23